-MTSU encourages victims of sexual misconduct to talk to someone about what happened so they can get the support they need and so that MTSU can respond appropriately.
+The University encourages victims of sexual misconduct to talk to someone about what happened so they can get the support they need and so that MTSU can respond appropriately.
 Though MTSU will keep reports as confidential as possible, it cannot guarantee the confidentiality of every report or complaint.
+MTSU encourages individuals to report conduct of concern before it becomes sufficiently serious (i.e., severe, pervasive, or persistent) to create a hostile environment.
+The Title IX Coordinator and Title IX Deputy Coordinators can take proactive steps to prevent the conduct from continuing and perhaps escalating, and to protect or otherwise assist the victim.